IntentArchitect/Docs/articles/whats-new/2024/09/index.md

 - Highlights

 - More updates
-  - **[Map CQRS Operations and Application Services to Repository Operations](#map-cqrs-operations-and-application-services-to-repository-operations)** - Add bespoke Operations on Repositories in the Domain designer and invoke them from Services using mappings in the Services designer.
   - **[Razor Code Management](#razor-code-management)** - "Code Management" capabilities for `.razor` files for intelligent and powerful code merging between existing and generated content.
   - **[NetTopologySuite for GIS capabilities](#nettopologysuite-for-gis-capabilities)** - Geospatial integration with Entity Framework ORM for SQL Server, MySQL, and PostgreSQL.
   - **[Service Pagination introduced for Java SpringBoot module](#service-pagination-introduced-for-java-springboot-module)** - Paginate services in Java SpringBoot with Intent Architect.